zen25/nilva/doc/implementation_notes.md

 considered a state change.
 Hence, the timers are not reset here.
 We need to do explicitly reset the election timeout timer in such cases.

+Less than or equal to is "=<" in Erlang.

 ---

 ### Annoying Errors and Their Fixes: